breatheco-de/breatheco-de/README.md

 This application serves like a Student Profile Showcase.

-Each student must upload a `<your_full_name>.yml` file inside `/src/students/` with all his information.
+Each student must upload a `<your_full_name>.yml` file inside `/src/students/` with all his information via Pull Request.
 For example: [rigoberto.yml](https://github.com/4GeeksAcademy/student-external-profile/blob/master/src/students/example.yml).

 The `yml` file must be filled with all your personal and professional information, after complating the YML fill the application will automatically generate a student portfolio like the following: